Adam-Isaak-dev/clicker-game/README.md

 # Gold Rush

-This project is intended to create a simple clicker game for the user to interact with.
+This project is intended to create a simple clicker game based on mining gold.
-This involves the user clicking on a button to gain money.
-The user can then spend their money to buy upgrades that effect eternal multipliers, or auto-clicker that produce a set amount of money every second.

-Features:
-* Upgrades
-* Auto Clicking
-* Different Auto-clickers
-* Graphic Icons
+You can click the central mining option to make money.
+Along the way you can buy upgrades to imporve multipliersalong with various auto-clickers that make momney for you.
+Orignally built as an expiremnt while learning JavaScript.

-To check out the game live follow this [link][https://gold-rush-game.netlify.app]
+To check out the game live follow this [link](https://gold-rush-game.netlify.app)